Fernandocgomez/gdlc.monorepo.opensource/libs/tracking/angular/universal-analytics/README.md

 <h1>tracking-angular-universal-analytics</h1>

-<p>A collection of services and modules to easily integrate the virtual page views, custom events and E-commerce universal analytics functionality.</P>
+<p>A collection of services, and directives to easily integrate the virtual page views, custom events and E-commerce universal analytics functionality.</P>
 <p>Note: Further configuration will be needed on the Google Tag Manager.</P>

 <h1>Getting Started:</h1>
 <p>After installation, import the TrackingAngularGoogleTagManagerModule and TrackingAngularUniversalAnalyticsModule inside the AppModule imports Array.</p>

 ```javascript